 - VCP7100G – Glossy paper

-- Make sure the plotter printer you need is installed, see "Installing Printers for Windows 8 and 10 (64-bit)", open your PDF file in Adobe Acrobat Reader DC and select “Print” from the File menu.
+- Make sure the plotter printer you need is installed, see "Installing Printers for Windows", open your PDF file in Adobe Acrobat Reader DC and select “Print” from the File menu

 - In Document Properties, go to the Paper/Quality tab, then click the “Custom…” button under “Paper Options”.

-- In the Custom Paper Size window, set the width to 36”, and set the length to the length of your document.
-(Note that the width of your actual document should be no more than 34 inches to allow for the plotter to print a tag on your plot)
+6. In the Custom Paper Size window, set the width to 36”, and set the length to the length of your document.
+Note: that the width of your actual document should be no more than 34 inches to allow for the plotter to print a tag (your RCS username) on your plot.

-- Ensure that the preview looks correct, and that the dimensions look correct.
+10. Ensure that the preview looks correct and that the dimensions look correct.
 Press “Print” to print the poster.

-- Posters are printed in the VCC Operations room, and have to be brought out by staff.
+12. Posters are printed in the VCC Print Room, and will be brought up by staff.
 Usually, posters will be ready about an hour after they were printed.
 This can take more time if the Print Queue (seen at the Help Desk) is long or if you are using the glossy printer.
 Please plan enough time for your plot to complete before an assignment is due.

-- The posters are brought upstairs to bins outside the VCC South Classroom and are organized alphabetically by RCS ID.
-Glossy plots may have an extra cover paper wrapped around the plot to protect it.
+13. The posters are brought upstairs to bins in front of the Help Desk and are organized alphabetically by RCS ID.
+Glossy and clear-film plots may have an extra cover paper wrapped around the plot to protect it.
 If your poster is not there after 1–2 hours, feel free to ask at the Help Desk for an update on its status.
 Please do not attempt to visit the Print Room — you'll be distracting the staff from the work of rolling up the plots.